airbus-cyber/iris-httpsend-module/README.md

 |-|-|-|-|
 | DFIR-IRIS | 2^ | 2023 DFIR-IRIS | LGPL-3.0-or-later |

+See repositories of third-party softwares for more information about their dependencies.

 ## Description

 This is a plugin for incident response tool [DFIR-IRIS](https://dfir-iris.org/).